More About Kit Maxwell

 In college I read a book called, A Circle of Children by Mary MacCracken, and a fire was lit.
 I switched my major from Journalism to Special Education and never looked back.
 I taught at the elementary school level for the first couple of years, but spent the majority of my 11 years at the high school level and loved it, working with students with Learning Disabilities and Behavior Disorders.

 During this time I earned my Masters Degree in Education and was starting a family of my own.
 We made the decision that I would stay home the majority of the time, so I began teaching as an adjunct professor for Webster University.
 I started teaching Learning Strategies – a truly incredible course about self-discovery as well as skills to help one be successful in academics as well as in life.
-I have been an adjunct professor at Webster for 18 years (wow, how time flies!) and continue to teach Learning Strategies as well as graduate and undergraduate courses for the Education Department.
+I have been an adjunct professor at Webster for 20 years (wow, how time flies!).

 “About 6 years into my time at Webster, I was asked to take a full time position as the Assistant Director of the Academic Resource Center.”